henrypoydar/dashboard-css/README.md

 Use `gulp build` to re-create distribution files in `dist`.

-The build task includes a Sass linter that will output problems, but will not halt the build.
-Make sure the issues are addressed before issuing any pull requests.
+The build task includes a Sass linter.
+Make sure all errors and warnings cleared before issuing any pull requests.

 The build task also includes [CSS Comb](http://csscomb.com), a CSS sorting and syntax tool that will directly modify the Sass files in `/src`.